 Through the dense hammocks, you can take a canoe passing the purple blooms of pickerelweed.
 When exploring the spring vent which feeds the Wekiwa River, you’ll see a variety of Florida wildlife.

-Entrance fees are just $2.00 per person, per day!
 Canoe and kayak rentals are available at the concession stand.
 Guided trips and shuttles are also available if you’re looking for a more organized outing.

 Located just north of Ocala in Central Florida, Devil’s Den is actually underground.
-Only 1 hour and 49 minutes away from Tampa, Devil’s Den is the most prehistoric of Florida springs, a perfect spot for divers and snorkelers alike.
+Only 1 hour and 49 minutes away from Tampa, Devil’s Den is the most prehistoric of Florida’s springs, a perfect spot for divers and snorkelers alike.

-Visitors walk down a wooden staircase into a cavern that appears to open up into another ethereal world.
+Visitors walk down a wooden staircase into a cavern that appears to open up into an ethereal world.
 Divers can descend up to 54 feet in the springs (120 feet in diameter) to look through the clear, aqua water which is always 72 degrees, making it one of the best springs in Florida.

-Admission is $15 per person Monday through Friday, and $22 per person on holidays and weekends.
 Admission does not cover the equipment rental cost.
 Currently, all visits must be reserved in advance and are limited to 90 minutes.

 Gilchrist Blue Springs

 Florida’s newest state park, Gilchrist Blue pours 44 million gallons of fresh water out of its second magnitude spring before flowing out in a shallow spring close to the Santa Fe River.
 The waters, lying along floodplains in the area, boost and support a wide variety of ecological habitats.

 If you drive about 2 hours and 25 minutes away from the city, you can swim in some of the best clear water springs near Tampa along with a wide variety of native fish, turtles, and invertebrates that call this set of natural springs in Florida home.